sakthi87/cassandra-data-migrator-yugabyte/simplestepswithcommands.md

 ## Step 3.5: Audit Fields Population (Optional)

+> **✅ Feature Status**: This feature is fully implemented and tested.
+It successfully populates audit fields for all migrated records.

 If your target YugabyteDB table has extra audit fields that don't exist in the source Cassandra table, you can automatically populate them during migration using CDM's **Constant Columns** feature.

 ### Example: Populating Audit Fields